heliosproj/HeliOS/README.md

 # Contributing
 To contribute, create a pull request with your changes.
 Please fork from the **develop** branch only, as **master** is kept even with the current release.
 # Copyright & License
-HeliOS Copyright (C) 2020-2022 Manny Peterson
+HeliOS Embedded Operating System Copyright (C) 2020-2022 Manny Peterson

-HeliOS is copyrighted open source software licensed under the Free Software Foundation's GNU General Public License Version 3.
-The license can be found [here](/LICENSE.md).
+HeliOS is copyrighted open source software licensed under the Free Software Foundation's GNU General Public License (GPL) Version 3.
+The full license text can be found [here](/LICENSE.md).
 # Important
 HeliOS is **not** certified for use in safety-critical applications.
 The HeliOS source code, whether in full or in part, must **never** be used in applications where a risk to life exists.
+In other words, do not use HeliOS in your project if there is even a remote chance someone might get hurt.